-Mayor Paul Kuhns joined The Trust for Public Land, National Recreation and Park Association, and Urban Land Institute in launching a “10-minute walk” parks advocacy campaign, establishing the ambitious goal that all Americans and all residents of the City of Rehoboth Beach should live within a 10-minute walk (or half-mile) of a high-quality park or green space.
+In 2019, the City of Rehoboth Beach joined The Trust for Public Land, National Recreation and Park Association, and Urban Land Institute in launching a “10-minute walk” parks advocacy campaign, that established the ambitious goal that all Americans - and all residents of the City of Rehoboth Beach - should live within a 10-minute walk (or half-mile) of a high-quality park or greenspace.

-“Every great city ensures that people have easy access to parks,” said Mayor Paul Kuhns.
-“By continuing to invest in our neighborhood park system, we are creating inviting, welcoming and dynamic spaces that everyone can enjoy.”
+“Every great city ensures that people have easy access to parks,” said then-Mayor Paul Kuhns when he signed he pledge in 2019.
+“By continuing to invest in our neighborhood park system, we are creating inviting, welcoming, and dynamic spaces that everyone can enjoy.”

 Studies show that high-quality parks provide a wide range of benefits to residents and cities themselves including: